 Real estate prospecting postcards could be exactly what new agents need for starting a real estate career with a limited budget.
-Printing cost for high quality full color postcards is pretty low and the main expense would be mailing the cards although with the latest EDDM option it can be reduced to only 16 cents per card regardless the size.
+Printing cost for high-quality full-color postcards is very low nowadays and the main expense would be mailing the cards although with the latest EDDM option it can be reduced to only 16 cents per card regardless the size.

 These topics may include remodeling, different types of structural repairs, decorating, fixing appliances, landscaping, buying a vacation property or dealing with pests, finding a local babysitter, house-sitter or pet-sitter, and others that may depend on specifics of each community.

 When people sell their house, hiring a moving company can be a huge problem for many people who do not like reading a fine print.
 Create a series of very detailed guides and articles about everything related to the process of selling the house including preparation and moving out and advertise those through your real estate prospecting postcards.
 This will help you in gaining trust and the reputation of an expert among the residents.
 Helping people always pays off.

 Starting a career in real estate without a big budget requires a lot of planning and tedious work.
 At the same time having a large budget often leads to failure because of lack of planning.
 Shelling out thousands of dollars on magazine ads and signing up real estate internet marketing companies is a very poor business model.
 You have to start building your real estate business yourself and then outsource some time-consuming tasks.

 To summarize, when starting a real estate career you need:

 - Become an assistant or a virtual assistant to one of the top real estate agents in your area to learn from them;